njcannington/fleaflicker-export/README.md

 # Fleaflicker exporter
 Fleaflicker doesn't have any built-in export options.
-This tool will scrape the pages, grabbing the necessary information (Team Name, Player Name, Plaery Position).
+This tool will scrape the pages, grabbing the necessary information (Team Name, Player Name, Player Position).
 This tool assumes the league type is "NFL".

 ## Out of the box usage